 Borrowing and returning books

 All current members of the department, staff and students, may borrow from the library.
-Titles from the ‘book-locker’ may be borrowed for a maximum of 48 hours, or over the weekend if taken out on Thursday or Friday.
+Titles from the undergraduate collection may be borrowed for a maximum of 3 days, or over the weekend if taken out on Thursday or Friday.
 Any other monographs from the open shelves may be kept for two weeks.
 Please note that certain classes of material, particularly journals and tripos projects may not be borrowed.
 Similarly, external users will not normally be granted borrowing rights.

 Before borrowing for the first time you will need to see the librarian who will be happy to register you on the computerised circulation system.
 To do so, please visit the library at any time while it is staffed, and show your University card which you will require for all subsequent transactions.
 Once registered, users may use the circulation terminal (opposite the main entrance to the library) to borrow items.
 Full instructions are available next to the computer.